-The microwave might be the quickest and the most convenient way to reheat your chicken, but it is certainly not the best method for reheating.
+Reheating in the microwave might be the best way to reheat the chicken, but it is certainly not the best method for reheating.
 Heating in a microwave can make the chicken rubbery and hard to chew.
 Still, if you are in a hurry and microwaving your leftover chicken is the only option, follow the steps below for better results-

 Prep the chicken

 Spread the chicken on a microwave-proof plate keeping the small pieces of meat at the centre and the larger pieces near the edge of the plate.

 Add some moisture

 To keep the chicken moist and improve its flavour, sprinkle a few teaspoons of water over the top of the chicken and then add a drizzle of olive oil.

 Cover and reheat

 Cover the plate of the chicken with a microwave-safe plastic wrap and microwave for two minutes.
 Check whether the chicken is ready after two minutes.
 If not, flip the meat before covering the plate and continue to microwave in 30-second intervals.
 When the chicken is heated to 165°F, you’re done with the reheating.